Sign In / Sign Out

 - Map and Locations

-The honors residential community on the Polytechnic campus is currently housed in Century Hall and South Desert Village.
-In Fall 2020, the Barrett Polytechnic residential community will be moving into a newly constructed residential hall.
+The honors residential community on the Polytechnic campus is currently housed in Lantana Hall.
 In partnership with ASU Housing, Barrett works to create a supportive environment for all residents.
-Should you have any additional questions that are not addressed below, please email Jennifer Brady at email@example.com.
+Should you have any additional questions that are not addressed below, please email Jennifer Brady at firstname.lastname@example.org.

 I am a second-year Barrett student; do I have to live in the Barrett residential community?

 Barrett, The Honors College, offers a distinctive four-year residential experience.
 Barrett students live in the honors community at the ASU campus of their major for their first two years, and many choose to stay all four years to take advantage of the world-class amenities and on-campus convenience.

 Second-year Barrett students continue to live in the honors residential community at the ASU campus of their primary academic major.